pagkly/Zed/Investopedia3/Statutory Reserves Definition.md

 Consider the case of XYZ Insurance.
 According to the statutory reserve requirements of its state insurance regulator, XYZ would be required to keep $50 million in reserve based on the rules-based approach.
 However, after considering the competitive landscape in its state and reviewing the past performance of its insurance portfolio, XYZ decided to use the principles-based approach and set its statutory reserves above the minimum required level.

-Although the additional reserves would likely cost it in terms of lost [investment income](https://www.investopedia.com/terms/i/investmentincome.asp), XYZ reasoned that this more conservative approach would strengthen its image as a responsible insurer and make it well-positioned to navigate any potential [recession](https://www.investopedia.com/terms/r/recession.asp) or other economic headwinds.
+Although the additional reserves would likely cost it in terms of lost [[investment income]](https://www.investopedia.com/terms/i/investmentincome.asp), XYZ reasoned that this more conservative approach would strengthen its image as a responsible insurer and make it well-positioned to navigate any potential [[recession]](https://www.investopedia.com/terms/r/recession.asp) or other economic headwinds.